The Best Zelda Game Ever Created

 Of course, you won't have to figure out how to beat each foe alone, as your sword is inhabited by a spirit called Fi that acts much like Navi from Ocarina of Time (that is, she gives you tips for solving certain puzzles and defeating enemies).
 The game designers also made Fi much less annoying than Navi ever was, since you get an audible beep when she has something to say to you, rather than the terrible "Hey, listen!" that Navi would emit at frequent intervals.

 As was mentioned in the previous section, you have a bird that you fly around the sky with.
 As the game progresses, you unlock the ability to travel to the surface world and start clearing the game's dungeons, all while unlocking additional points of exploration, as well as treasure, in the sky.
 I think this is done a lot better than the train system in Spirit Tracks.

 Collecting and Upgrading

 Speaking of Spirit Tracks, this game also brings back the collection system that it had.
 You can acquire bugs and items of varying rarity that can be used to upgrade your shields and equipment.
 This is the first time a Zelda game has allowed you to upgrade Link's equipment via the use of collected items.
-The first time I accessed the Scrap Shop and saw that this was added into the game, I nearly cried of happiness.
+The first time I accessed the Scrap Shop and saw that this was added to the game, I nearly cried with happiness.

 Finally, but definitely not least, I have to mention the game's soundtrack.
 The attention to detail that this game has is apparent, even here.
 When you're fighting a group of enemies, each consecutive sword strike gets a slightly higher musical tone if it connects (I suppose to symbolize that you're winning the fight).
 It's somewhat hard to visualize through text, but think of a Do-Re-Mi type of crescendo and that's kind of what it sounds like.
 Classic melodies like the ones for the treasure chest opening (and subsequent treasure getting) and the Kakariko Village song (remixed) are still here as well.